peterdotjs/quick-find/README.md

 <br>
 ###Description:
-A next gen text search tool for your Chrome web page.
+A next gen text search tool for your Opera web page.
 Start a search and simply press enter/return on a highlighted link and you'll instantly navigate to that page.
-A mashup of Firefox quick find features (case match, links only search, highlight all, search selected text) as well as awesome new ones (scroll/navigate through all search results with context) - brought to Chrome.
+A mashup of Firefox quick find features (case match, links only search, highlight all, search selected text) as well as awesome new ones (scroll/navigate through all search results with context) - brought to Opera.

 <br>
 ###Demo: